robo-korgi/theme-forseen/README.md

    - Click any font pairing to apply it
    - Use ↑/↓ arrow keys or mouse wheel to scroll through fonts
 4. **See Changes Live**: All changes apply immediately to your page!
+5. **Activate a Theme**: Click the lightning bolt (⚡) icon on any tile to export the configuration to your project files

+## Theme Activation

+ThemeForseen includes a powerful activation feature that exports your chosen theme or font pairing to your project files.

+### How Activation Works

+1. Click the ⚡ (lightning bolt) icon on any theme or font tile
+2. A modal appears with generated code
+3. Choose one of two options:
+   - **Save to File**: Uses the File System Access API (Chrome/Edge) to save directly to your project
+   - **Copy**: Copies the code to your clipboard for manual pasting

+### For Color Themes

+Activating a color theme generates Tailwind config code that should be added to your `tailwind.config.js` (or `.ts`, `.mjs`) file in the `theme.extend.colors` section.

+**Requirements:**
+- You must have a Tailwind config file in your project root
+- If you don't have one, create it with `npx tailwindcss init`

+### For Font Pairings

+Activating a font pairing generates CSS with custom properties (`--font-heading`, `--font-body`).
+We recommend saving this to `src/styles/fonts.css` and importing it in your main layout.

+The generated CSS includes:
+- CSS custom properties for heading and body fonts
+- Optional direct element styling
+- Tailwind config snippet for using `font-heading` and `font-body` classes

+### Browser Support

+The "Save to File" feature uses the File System Access API, supported in:
+- Chrome, Edge, and other Chromium-based browsers

+For other browsers, use the "Copy" button to paste the code manually.

 ## Customization